 \subsection{Construct the Floquet cavity}

-We choose the cavity-2 and the mechanical oscillator together to form the Floquet cavity system with modulation frequency \(\omega_\mathrm{m}\), as schematically shown in Fig. \ref{fig2}\textbf{c}.
-It is worth noting that, in the absence of excitation, the mechanical oscillator is in a thermal state in equilibrium, with an extremely small time-averaged amplitude.
-To achieve Floquet modulation of the cavity-2 in a sinusoidal periodic manner, we designate the cavity-1 as auxiliary driving cavity to drive the mechanical oscillator into a self-induced oscillation or phonon lasing state (Supplementary Note IV) through optomechanical parametric excitation \cite{marquardt2006Dynamical, ludwig2008Optomechanical, aspelmeyer2014Cavity}.
+We choose the cavity-2 and the mechanical oscillator together to form the Floquet cavity system with modulation frequency $\omega_\mathrm{m}$, as schematically shown in Fig.~\ref{fig2}\textbf{c}.
+It is worth noting that, in the absence of excitation, the mechanical oscillator is in a thermal state in equilibrium, with an extremely small time-averaged amplitude and random phase.
+To achieve Floquet modulation of cavity-2 in a sinusoidal periodic manner, we designate cavity-1 as an auxiliary driving cavity to drive the mechanical oscillator into a self-induced oscillation (Supplementary Note~IV) through optomechanical parametric excitation~\cite{aspelmeyer2014Cavity, marquardt2006Dynamical, ludwig2008Optomechanical, metzger2008SelfInduced}.